ClumsyLee/wordament_helper/README.md

 And Wordament AI is a tool to help you (or, me) to get a "better" score in the game.

+In fact, it is hardly an AI, because it simply uses depth-first search to find words in a dictionary.

 At present it only supports Unix-like systems (Linux, OS X, etc.).

 ## Features

 * Short responsing time.
 * Visual solutions displayed in color.
+* Sort the solutions by thire scores.

 ## Installation